-Describe the procedures and provide contact information for the appropriate person to whom such issues should be addressed.
+Describe the procedures and provide contact information for the appropriate person to whom such issues should be addressed?
 If the correction procedures are the same as those given in question 7.1, state as much.
 This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.

 The procedure for correcting inaccurate or erroneous information begins with a Veteran requesting the records in question from Release of Information (ROI).
 The Veteran then makes an amendment request in writing to reflect the information that they believe to be inaccurate, untimely, irrelevant or incomplete.
 The request for amendment is sent to the facility Privacy Office for processing.
 The documents are then forwarded to the practitioner who wrote the information by the facility Privacy Officer.
 The practitioner either grants or denies the amendment.
 Once the practitioner has reviewed the requested amendment, the privacy officer either makes the change or sends the Veteran a letter with their appeal right to the Office of General Counsel.
 The Veteran is notified of the decision via letter by the facility Privacy Officer.
-The requirement is to complete the request within 10 working days but not to exceed 90 working days.
-Employees and Veterans should contact their facility Privacy Officer for additional information.